dempseydata/PromptsAndGPTs/Feature Writer/feature_template.md

 - No research needed
 - Discovery / Journey Mapping
 - Competitive UX Pattern Research
-- Technology/Architecture Scan
+- Technology / Architecture Scan

-✅ Required for novel capabilities, new user types, or domain-specific UX 🔸 Ask: *Is this something we’ve seen or done before?*
+✅ Research is often needed for novel UX, unknown user segments, or new domains
+🔸 Ask: *Is this something we’ve seen or done before?*

 ---